Philanikhumalokzn/Philani-Academy/README.md

 Notes
 - This is a prototype.
 For production, configure a proper database, HTTPS, secure secrets, and Stripe settings.
 - When deploying to Vercel, create a Blob store and expose the `BLOB_READ_WRITE_TOKEN` environment variable so lesson material uploads work.
 Without it the API falls back to writing into `public/materials`, which only functions during local development.
+- PayFast onsite subscription setup is documented in `docs/PAYFAST_ONSITE.md`.
+Follow it when enabling inline payments.

 Branding suggestions
 - Name: Philani Academy for Mathematics (use full name in headers; short form "Philani Academy" in the nav)